top of page

 The program will be designed and facilitated by

-a Board Certified Behaviour Anaylst,
+a Board Certified Behaviour Analyst,

-Abbie Chan along with a Senior Behaviour Interventionist Cecilia Man
+along with a Senior Behaviour Interventionist

 Course Fees